codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 After adding the repository Codefresh will behave exactly the same, regardless of the selected git provider.
-You will be able to create pipelines for different git providers in exactly the same manner
+You will be able to create pipelines for different git providers in exactly the same manner.